rinta-git/my-interview-prep/README.md

 visibility:hidden hides the elements without changing their layouts</br>
 opacity:0 causes the elements to be very transparent but users can still interact with them.</br>

+• What is CSS object model?

+The CSS Object Model is a set of APIs allowing the manipulation of CSS from JavaScript.
+It is much like the DOM, but for the CSS rather than the HTML.
+It allows users to read and modify CSS style dynamically.

+• What is critical rendering path?

+The rendering process of the CSS Object Model and the DOM is done within the browser and is called the critical rendering path.
+It is the process or series of steps the browser goes through to convert the HTML, CSS, and JavaScript into pixels that display on the screen.

 ### ***CSS Flexbox***

 • What is the flexbox model, and how does it work?